Premium Grade Chrysocolla Tumbles media thumbnails

 Finish Smooth polished characteristic of tumbled stones

-Hardness 2.5-3.5 Mohs for pure chrysocolla; up to 7 Mohs in areas with siliceous matrix (quartz) — delicate material in its pure form, more resistant when stabilized in matrix
+Hardness 2.5-3.5 Mohs in pure chrysocolla; up to 7 Mohs in areas with a siliceous matrix

-Origin Secondary copper deposits — main historical sources: United States (Arizona), Peru, Chile, Democratic Republic of Congo, Israel
+Origin Secondary copper deposits — main sources: Arizona (USA), Peru, Chile, D. R. Congo

 Treatment Untreated.
-The greenish-blue color comes from native copper in the mineral's chemical composition; no detectable plastic stabilization
+The blue-green color comes from native copper; no detectable plastic stabilization

-Piece Type Unique pattern in each tumbled stone; shipped by intuitive selection prioritizing color quality and veining
+Piece Type Unique pattern in each tumbled stone; intuitive selection with prioritization of color quality and veins

 Why "premium" quality in chrysocolla

-Much of commercial chrysocolla is very porous and sold stabilized with resin or dyed to unify the color.
-This selection prioritizes pieces with natural greenish-blue saturation without apparent stabilization, prominent veins indicating real geological composition (not homogenized), and sufficient hardness to withstand daily handling thanks to the present siliceous matrix.
-The pattern of black veins corresponds to manganese oxides associated with secondary copper, a characteristic mineral mixture of the American and Peruvian copper belt deposits.
+Much of commercial chrysocolla is porous and sold stabilized with resin or dyed to unify the color.
+This selection prioritizes pieces with natural blue-green saturation without apparent stabilization, marked veins that show real geological composition, and sufficient hardness thanks to the present siliceous matrix.

 What this format is suitable for

-• Wire wrap — variable hardness requires fine gauge (0.6-0.8 mm) and low tension over softer areas; prefer wraps that hold by the contour without pressing the polished surface
+• Wire wrap — fine gauge (0.6-0.8 mm) and low tension; wraps that support the outline without pressing on the polished surface.

-• Macrame — the medium weight (12-18 g) works well in waxed cord pendants where adjustment is made by knots without direct tension on the stone; the rounded silhouette ties well without a cap
+• Macramé — the weight (12-18 g) works for waxed cord pendants where adjustment is made by knots without direct tension on the stone.

-• Pocket stone / meditation stone — compact format and comfortable weight; chrysocolla is traditionally associated with serene communication and clear expression, a prolonged cultural reading in modern crystal therapy
+• Pocket stone / meditation stone — compact format and comfortable weight; chrysocolla is associated with serene communication.

-• Collecting and decorative compositions — the saturated greenish-blue with black veins is one of the most characteristic gradients in copper mineralogy; ideal for thematic collections of cupric minerals alongside malachite and azurite
+• Collecting — the blue-green with black veins is one of the most characteristic gradients in copper mineralogy.

 The symbolic properties attributed to minerals belong to cultural and historical traditions.
 They are shared for educational purposes, not as medical advice or a substitute for professional care.